Internet DRAFT - draft-peng-p2psip-snmp

 Abstract

-This document defines a SNMP Usage for REsource LOcation And
+This document defines an SNMP Usage for REsource LOcation And

-Usage also defines the method that allow the registrations to map a
+that allow the registrations to map a network manager's name to a

-overlay.
-The AppAttach method is used to establish a direct
+AppAttach method is used to exchange addresses between nodes to

-connection between nodes through which SNMP messages are exchanged.
+establish a direct connection through which SNMP messages are

 Status of this Memo